|Relationship to me:||Mother||Gen -1|

 In 1928, at the age of 21, Peg travelled to India to visit her half-brother "Dick" Richards who was serving in the army there, along with my father HEM Newman (Henry).
 This is how he and she met and (very quickly) fell in love - Henry (an intensely shy man then and always) told me that he fell head-over heels in love within a very short time after meeting her, and that had to consume a large quantity of alcohol to summon the courage to ask her to marry him!
 Shortly afterwards, she was out riding (she was a good horsewoman in those days), but fell and broke her arm so badly that she had to be sent back to England (by boat, of course) for the break to be rebroken and set properly.
 In fact it never did mend properly, and she lived the rest of her life with a slightly bent arm (hindering, amongst other things, her ability to play the piano).

-The couple married in Mosely, Henry returning home for the wedding (for which he again had to sustain himself with "Dutch courage") on 29th June 1929.
-They honeymooned near Tor Cross in South Devon after which they returned to India together ... but only for 12 weeks because Henry's company commander had left, and he was displeased about not being offered a field company command by his new commanding officer.
+The couple returned home for the wedding which took place in Sutton on 29th June 1929 (for which Henry again had to sustain himself with "Dutch courage").
+They honeymooned near Tor Cross in South Devon after which they returned to India together ... but only for 12 weeks because Henry's company commander had left, and his new commanding officer declined to give him the field company command that he'd been expecting.
+In preference to the desk job that was offered to him, he chose to return to England and a job in the Ordinance Survey.

-Back in England again, my father was posted to CRE Welsh Area based at Bayston Hill in Shrewsbury where the couple lived for 12 months, just south of the Ordinance Survey headquarters in Clermont Crescent (if I understand my notes correctly).
-Their house had no running water, and my mother had to collect water for washing and drinking, from standpipes (or a hand-pump) in the street - a very different lifestyle to the one she was brought up in.
+Back in England, Henry was posted to CRE Welsh Area based at Bayston Hill in Shrewsbury where the couple lived for the next 12 months just south of the Ordinance Survey headquarters in Clermont Crescent.
+Their house had no running water, and my mother had to collect water for washing and drinking, from a standpipe (or a hand-pump) in the street - a very different lifestyle to the one she was brought up in.

 My sister Jane was born at this time at her grandparents' house in Sutton.
 The birth nearly killed Margaret and that she was strongly advised not to risk having any more children.
-(I believe the birth was complicated by appendicitis - but I don't remember the details).
+(I recall that the birth was complicated by appendicitis, but I don't remember the details).

-Thereafter, the family moved to Edinburgh where they spent 2½ years, where they lived in rented accommodation at 10 Gordon Terrace.
-It was here that they bought some pieces of second hand furniture with which I became familiar in later times - including the "green faced" grandfather clock.
-They also met the Harry Ware, a painter who became a life-long friend.
+Thereafter, the family moved to Edinburgh where they spent 2½ years living in rented accommodation, first in Dean Village before moving to a house at 10 Gordon Terrace owned by a family friend.
+It was here that they bought some pieces of second hand furniture with which I became familiar in later times - including a"green faced" grandfather clock.
+They also met the Harry Ware, a painter who was then teaching at Fettes College, who became a life-long friend.

-In autumn 1933 the family moved to Southampton to a new unfurnished rented house in Bassett Close, called "Bilsdean" (after which my father's house in Brent Knoll was later named).
+In autumn 1933 the family moved to Southampton to a new unfurnished rented house in Bassett Close, which they named "Bilsdean" after a village south of Dunbar about 40 miles east of Edinburgh.
+(My father recycled the name when he built his last home in Brent Knoll).
 There they stayed until the end of 1935 when Henry's period of service with the Ordinance Survey closed.

 In early 1936 Margaret accompanied Henry on his return to India, Jane and Nanny Ingram (who had been engaged to help with Jane) being left in the care of Gran Smith.
 The move to India was my father's choice notwithstanding warnings from colleagues that he would have done better for his career if he had stayed in the UK.
 The couple appear to have spent around 12 months in Bangalore, when in March 1937 Margaret travelled with Henry by troop train to Mari-Indus from where he travelled on to Wizeristan for a two-year posting.
 Margaret stayed on for a few months, living on a house boat until October 1937 when my father was permitted to spend two weeks with her.
 She then returned to England at the end of 1937.